BGforgeNet/FO2tweaks/README.md

 You're free to try and share your experience, however.

 ## Installation
-- Download __fo2tweaks.zip__ from the [latest release page](https://github.com/BGforgeNet/fo2tweaks/releases/latest)
+- Download __fo2tweaks.zip__ from the [latest release page](https://github.com/BGforgeNet/fo2tweaks/releases/latest).
-- Unzip the archive into the game directory
+- Unzip the archive into the game directory.
 - FO2tweaks requires sfall version 4.1.2+.
 It's shipped with the mod (ddraw.dll).
   If you have a newer version, you don't need to overwite the dll.
-  However, if you just installed killap's Unofficial Patch or Restoration project, you'll need to use the version shipped with FOtweaks (or a later version, which can be found [here](https://github.com/phobos2077/sfall/releases)).
+  However, if you just installed killap's Unofficial Patch or Restoration project, you'll need to use the version shipped with FO2tweaks (or a later version, which can be found [here](https://github.com/phobos2077/sfall/releases)).
 - Edit fo2tweaks.ini to enable, disable or fine tune components as you desire.

 ## Uninstallation